TeamBulbbot/bulbbot/README.md

 <h1>Bulbbot</h1>

-Bulbbot is a powerful discord moderation bot written in Javascript using the discord.js libary.
+Bulbbot is a powerful discord moderation bot written in Javascript using the discord.js library.

 ## Add the bot to your Discord server

 Click [here](https://discord.com/oauth2/authorize?client_id=755149065137815623&scope=bot&permissions=1573252311) to invite the bot to your server.

-The defualt prefix of the bot is `!`, but it can easily be changed with the `configure` command.
+The default prefix of the bot is `!`, but it can easily be changed with the `configure` command.
 To change the prefix just type
 `!configure prefix <prefix>`

 ## License